PhilippeArnaudHiroux/NP_Service/README.md

 ### get
 With the get function the service will send each element of the **shopBag** vector to the client.
 At the end it will also send the **end** message.
 <pre><code>
-void get(string product, vector <string> bag, string push, string id) {
+void get(string product, vector &lt;string&gt; bag, string push, string id) {
     zmq::context_t context(1);
     zmq::socket_t ventilator( context, ZMQ_PUSH );                      //Service push